intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 # User Interface Overview

-Unity for SharePoint can be reached using the following link: [https://dev.u4sp.devops.intellectivelab.com/](https://dev.u4sp.devops.intellectivelab.com/).
+Unity 8.0 can be reached using the following link: [https://dev.u4sp.devops.intellectivelab.com/](https://dev.u4sp.devops.intellectivelab.com/).
 Microsoft login and password are used, no need to enter login and password if user has already been logged to Sharepoint in the current browser.

-Unity for SharePoint window when first opened:
+Unity 8.0 window when first opened:

 ![Main Screen](u4sp-release-notes/images/Main_screen.png)